GovTechSG/ship-hats-overview/bamboo-overview.md

 ### Fair Usage Policies

 - Elastic bamboo agent jobs running more than 500 minutes continuously will be terminated to avoid impacting availability of the shared resources.
-- Agencies with specific requirements could write in to enquires_SHIP@tech.gov.sg for evaluation by the SHIP team.
+- Agencies with specific requirements can write to the [SHIP team](mailto:enquiries_ship@tech.gov.sg) (at enquiries_ship@tech.gov.sg) for evaluation.
 Requests will be reviewed based on actual use-case.
 - Elastic bamboo agents should not be used to perform load testing.
 For agency that needs to conduct performance or load testing, please run the load test using own remote agent.
 - Run jobs in your CI pipeline.
 Schedule jobs only when necessary, and during low peak hours.
 You could reach out to SHIP team to find out the recommended timing.